-Summary: Professional Engineering Expert Witness testimony excluded in case involving alleged failure to maintain track.
+Summary: Professional Engineering Expert Witness testimony excluded in case involving alleged failure to maintain track as the experts discussion of the “fifty-year rain event” was a legal conclusion.

 Facts: This case (Gordon et al v.
 New England Central Railroad, Inc. – United States District Court – District of Vermont – August 28th, 2019) involves an action against a railroad.
 The plaintiffs allege that the defendant failed to properly maintain track facilities.
 The plaintiffs claim that a railroad embankment adjacent to the plaintiffs’ property collapsed during a rain event and that the defendant should be held liable.
 The plaintiffs have hired Professional Engineering Expert Witness Harvey H. Stone, P.E. to provide testimony.
 The defendant has filed a motion to exclude this expert from testifying.